Marbella Andalucia, Spain Travel Guide

 Awareness of common concerns and knowing how to access services contribute to a positive experience.

 Summers in Marbella feature high temperatures and powerful sunlight.
-Sunburn and sunstroke are common concerns.
+Getting burned and overheating are common concerns.
 Dehydration risk is elevated during summer months.
 Mosquitoes can be present, especially when it's warmer near standing water.
 Jellyfish stings are possible in coastal waters, especially in late summer.
 Minor cuts and scrapes occur from exploring or beach activities.

 While Spain has high food hygiene standards, some travelers experience mild digestive upset.